rjmorris/recipes/crockpot_bbq_chicken/README.md

 # Directions

 1. Add the chicken to the crockpot.
 Pour other ingredients on top.
-1. Cook on High for 3 hours.
+1. If using breasts, cook on High for 3 hours.
+If using thighs, cook on Low for 6 hours.
 1. Shred chicken.
 1. Cook on Low for 30 minutes.